 Official transcripts from all colleges you have attended must be sent directly from the colleges to the Graduate Admissions office.

-Graduate Record Exam (GRE): **IMPORTANT NOTICE** Due to COVID-19, our program has made the GRE General Test optional for the Fall 2021 admission cycle.
+Graduate Record Exam (GRE): **IMPORTANT NOTICE** Due to COVID-19, our program has made the GRE General Test optional for the Fall 2022 admission cycle (deadline Dec.
+1, 2021).

 - Applications without GRE scores will be given equal consideration.